Dechert’s Caroline Black on Anti-bribery

 There are significant consequences for non-compliance with the Bribery Act.
 Individuals face up to ten years in prison and unlimited fines.
 For companies there is an unlimited fine and ancillary consequences such as confiscation of assets and debarment from public contracts across Europe.
 There is the negative publicity which comes with any type of criminal or regulatory enforcement action that a company might face, and this could have a significant impact on share price and on other relevant commercial relationships.

 On the plus side the Bribery Act gives a defence to companies who put in place adequate procedures to prevent bribery, which essentially protects them against the strict liability corporate offence.
-The defense allows a company to demonstrate to the authorities that it has proper procedures in place to combat bribery and corruption.
+The defence allows a company to demonstrate to the authorities that it has proper procedures in place to combat bribery and corruption.

 How does the Bribery Act compare to the Foreign and Corrupt Practices Act (FCPA) in the US?